JoeWoodworker

 VeneerSupplies.com

-The premixed Better Bond veneer glue is now available is 3 wood tones (light, medium, and extra dark).
-The use of a glue which is tinted to match the tone of your veneer is completely optional.
-The benefit of the toned veneer is a less conspicuous glue line and a significant reduction in the after-effect of sanding the veneer too much.
-If you're not doing a lot of veneer work and just need a general purpose veneer glue, go with the medium toned version.
+Battle of the BondsThe benefit of a colored veneer glue is a less conspicuous glue line and a significant reduction in the after-effect of sanding the veneer too much.
+It is also great for filling voids in burl veneers.
+If you're not doing a lot of veneer work and just need a general purpose veneer glue, go with the medium tone version.

 The good news is that it's a highly effective grain filler for veneer that you are not going to stain or dye.
 The key is to use a plastic spreader and use just a little more hardener than you normally would.
 When it's dry, hand sand the panel with 150 grit paper and finish with your favorite top coat.

-Polyurethane glue bonds to anything.
+Polyurethane Glue bonds to anything.
 It is suitable for veneering when the veneer has to be pressed to a non-porous surface such as plastic.
 I would suggest using this glue only on small panels because it is difficult to spread, and it bleeds-through more than most adhesives due to the foaming action.
 It's also quite expensive.

 Yellow glue (PVA) is probably the first glue that comes to mind when you say "glue" to a woodworker.
 Despite the recommendations of many woodworkers, I have never found yellow glue to be suitable for veneering.
 This type of glue never fully hardens, and thus allows the veneer to "creep" or move during seasonal changes in humidity.
 And because of its thin consistency, yellow glue also has a tendency to bleed through and discolor the veneer.
 Lastly, since yellow glue dries with a soft glue line, it is also very difficult to sand.

-Hide glue is the most traditional veneering adhesive.
+Veneer HammerHide Glue is the most traditional veneering adhesive.
 Its use dates back over 4,000 years ago to Egyptians who used it on furniture for the pharaohs.
 The method is called hammer veneering which derives its name from the use of a tool called a veneer hammer.
-The hammer is used press the veneer sheets onto the substrate.
-The method also requires a means of heating the glue typically in a "double boiler."
-Hide glue is very durable and it can be re-heated and reactivated if bubbling occurs.
-Hide glue can not be used in the vacuum veneer press.
-For those interested in hammer veneering without the use of hide glue, check out the FSV adhesive below.
+The hammer is used to press the veneer sheets onto the substrate.

 Veneer Glue Comparison: